fbrcode/ticketapp/README.md

 Shadcn/ui table component is used to display the data: `npx shadcn-ui add table`

+## Schema Validation

+In order to validate inputs we will use Zod package.

+To install it, run: `yarn add zod`

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.